amaliestokholm/numeric/exam/README.md

 **Author:** Amalie Stokholm

 **Project:** 26.
-Multidimensional pseudo-random (plain Monte Carlo) vs quasi-random (Halton and/or lattice sequence) integrators
+Multidimensional pseudo-random (plain Monte Carlo) vs quasi-random (Halton and/or lattice sequence) integrators.

 Exercise:
 ---------

 * Implement Halton and lattice sequence integrator
-* Investigate the convergence rates (of some interesting integrals in different dimensions) as function of the number of sample points.
+* Investigate the convergence rates (of some interesting integrals in different dimensions) as a function of the number of sample points.

 Implementation